Last Updated on June 23, 2022 by admin

-If you in Ohio or its environs and are wondering if there are any places that offer free camping, then you are in luck.
+If you are in Ohio or its environs and are wondering if there are any places that offer free camping, then you are in luck.
 In this article, we will be discussing some of the best places that offer free camping in Ohio.
 You don’t need to pay any fee before you are allowed to stay on the site.
-All you need do is to ensure that you come with your camping gears and don’t forget your cameras too so you can capture every moment.
-Without wasting much time, here are 6 of the best places you can camp freely in Ohio.
+All you need do is to ensure that you come with your camping gear and don’t forget your cameras too so you can capture every moment.
+Without wasting much time, here are 6 of the best free camping places you can visit freely in Ohio.

-The Ronsheim Campground is a perfect place for those looking for a camping ground that is well hidden in the woods.
-Although it is a small camping site, there are a number of campsites that can accommodate individual campers and a small group of people.
+The Ronsheim Campground is a perfect place for those looking for a primitive camping ground that is well hidden in the woods.
+Although it is a small camping site on public land, there are a number of primitive campsites that can accommodate individual campers and a small group of people.
 Each campsite comes with a picnic table and a fire pit for extra warmth during cold nights.
-There is also a bathroom on the site but you shouldn’t expect it to be like the ones available at a five star hotel.
+There is also a bathroom on the site but you shouldn’t expect it to be like the ones available at a five-star hotel.

 While it is completely free to camp at the grounds, you will be required to fill a card and drop it in the box when you arrive on site.
 There are activities that you can engage in such as fishing, hiking, and outdoor sports.
 So you might want to consider coming along with your fishing gear if you decide to stop by here on your journey out of or into Ohio.

 Cadiz, Ohio 43986